What is Elementary Education, its Importance & What are the Issues with Elementary Education

 5. Presence of Teachers

 Teachers are not present in the classroom.
-They are paid, but they don’t go to the classroom to teach.
+They are paid but don’t go to the classroom to teach.
 This is very common in rural India.

 6. Teachers Shortage

-Moreover, in a given classroom teacher to student ratio is very low.
-There is a serious shortage of good teachers in the country.
+Moreover, in a given classroom, Teacher to student ratio is shallow.
+There is a severe shortage of good teachers in the country.

 Teacher’s Home